sunfishcode/basic-text/docs/BasicText.md

 otherwise fails if the content is not valid Basic Text:
  - Perform [From Unicode stream to Basic Text stream, strict].
  - At each buffer flush:
-   - If the most recent scalar value is a has a [`Grapheme_Cluster_Break`] of `ZWJ` or `Extend`, error wth "Basic Text string must begin with a starter other than ZWJ, SpacingMark, or Extend" before performing the flush.
+   - If the flush is preceeded by a [Basic Text non-ender], error with "Basic Text string must not end with a Basic Text non-ender" before the flush.
-   - If the next scalar value after the flush is a [non-starter] or has a `Grapheme_Cluster_Break` of `ZWJ`, `SpacingMark` or `Extend`, error with "Basic Text string must not end in ZWJ or Prepend".
+   - If the flush is followed by a [Basic Text non-starter], error with "Basic Text string must not start with a Basic Text non-starter" after the flush.

 [NFC]: https://unicode.org/reports/tr15/#Norm_Forms
 [Stream-Safe]: https://unicode.org/reports/tr15/#Stream_Safe_Text_Format